How political analysis is built, applied, and written

 - Writing & AI — which supports the production and refinement of analytical text

-If the Theories page tells you what tools exist,
+If the Theories page tells you what tools exist, this page shows you how to use them correctly.

 The Analytical Method (Steps)